 Minn.
 Stat.
-CONTRACTING - BID LAWS Workpaper Section Yes No Reference Were bids advertised for in the official newspaper of the county for three consecutive weeks?
+CONTRACTING - BID LAWS Workpaper Section Yes No Reference a.
+If the county sold real property by advertising for bids: (1) Were bids advertised for in the official newspaper of the county for three consecutive weeks?
 (For alternative methods, see section I.D., above.)
 (2) Were bids advertised at least once in a newspaper of general circulation in the area where the property is located?
 (3) Did the notice contain the time and place for considering proposals as well as a legal description of the real property involved?
 (4) Was the real property sold to the highest bidder?
 If no, were reasons documented in the minutes and were the reasons stated reasonable and appropriate? b.
 If the county employed a broker to sell the property; (1) Had the property remained unsold after advertising for and consideration of bids or proposals?
 (2) Did the broker sell the property for not less than 90 percent of its appraised market value as determined by the county?
 (3) Was the broker's fee paid from the proceeds of the sale, and did it not exceed ten percent of the sale price? c.
-If the county sold real property without advertising for bids or employing a broker: Did the county own the real property in fee simple and could it not be improved because of noncompliance with local ordinances regarding minimum area, shape, frontage, or access?
+If the county sold real property without advertising for bids or employing a broker: (1) Did the county own the real property in fee simple and could it not be improved because of noncompliance with local ordinances regarding minimum area, shape, frontage, or access?
 (2) Were all owners of adjoining land given written notice at least 30 days before the sale? § 103E.705, subd.
 5 6.
 Drainage Systems. a.
 If the estimated cost of repairs and maintenance of one drainage system for one year will be less than the greater of \$100,000, or \$1,000 per mile of open ditch in the ditch system, the drainage authority may have such work done without advertising for bids or entering into a contract.
-Were these conditions met? § 412.311 B. Statutory Cities 1.
+Were these conditions met? § 412.311 B Statutory Cities 1.
 Advertisement for Bids. a.
 Was the request for bids published at least once in the official newspaper?
-(For alternative methods, see section I.D., above.) b.
-Was the notice published at least ten days in advance of the last date for submission of bids?
+(For alternative methods, see section I.D., above.)